 SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
-20549 FORM 10-Q [X] Quarterly Report Pursuant To Section 13 or 15(d) of The Securities Exchange Act of 1934 For the quarterly period ended November 27, 1998 OR [] Transition Report Pursuant To Section 13 or 15(d) of The Securities Exchange Act of 1934 to For the transition period from -----Commission File Number 1-4365 OXFORD INDUSTRIES, INC. (Exact name of registrant as specified in its charter) 58-0831862 Georgia (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification Number) 222 Piedmont Avenue, N.E., Atlanta, Georgia 30308 (Address of principal executive offices) (Zip Code) (404) 659-2424 -----(Registrant's telephone number, including area code) Not Applicable (Former name, former address and former fiscal year, if changed since last report.)
-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes X No ---- Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.
+20549 FORM 10-Q

-Number of shares outstanding
+[ X ] Quarterly Report Pursuant To Section 13 or 15(d) of The Securities Exchange Act of 1934 For the quarterly period ended November 27, 1998 OR [ ] Transition Report Pursuant To Section 13 or 15(d) of The Securities Exchange Act of 1934 For the transition period from to Commission File Number 1-4365 OXFORD INDUSTRIES, INC. (Exact name of registrant as specified in its charter) Georgia 58-0831862 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification Number) 222 Piedmont Avenue, N.E., Atlanta, Georgia 30308 (Address of principal executive offices) (Zip Code) (404) 659-2424 (Registrant's telephone number, including area code) Not Applicable (Former name, former address and former fiscal year, if changed sinclast report.)
+Indicate by check mark whether the registrant (1) has filed al reports required to be filed by Section 13 or 15(d) of the Securitie Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 9 days.
+Yes X No Indicate the number of shares outstanding of each of the issuer' classes of common stock, as of the latest practicable date.

-Title of each class as of January 4, 1999
+Number of shares outstanding Title of each class as of January 4, 1999 -----

 Common Stock, \$1 par value 8,290,008